eonil/aafc2/README.md

 Always use Swift.
 Because Swift has very strong support for value-semantic data structures.
 Swift data types are *copy-on-write* by default.
 Therefore, Swift value types are natively persistent data types, copies are cheap, and supports "single unified state" approach very well.
+Consider using proper *persistent-data-structure* if your dataset is large enough to cause performance issues.

 Although you also can implement "single unified state" approach with other languages like Objective-C, it should be far more painful experience than Swift.